-Check that the cables are correctly connected and free from damage Theck that the cables are correctly connected and free from damage V WARNING!
-When accessing a motor or other driving parts, be careful to ensure that no parts o your body or items of your clothes get caught.
+WARNING!
+Check that the cables are correctly connected and free from damage WARNING!
+When accessing a motor or other driving parts, be careful to ensure that no parts of your body or items of your clothes get caught.
 Otherwise, you may be injured.
-V WARNING!
-E Be aware of live parts when the covers are removed.
-(CAUTION! ------------------------------------ • Danger or risk for injuries if installation instruction is not followed When installing the System, follow the installation procedure described in this chapter, see also Installation checklist, Appendix C. • When installing the System, pay attention to the power supply frequency, voltage and allowable current.
+WARNING!
+Be aware of live parts when the covers are removed.
+CAUTION! - Danger or risk for injuries if installation instruction is not followed When installing the System, follow the installation procedure described in this chapter, see also Installation checklist, Appendix C. When installing the System, pay attention to the power supply frequency, voltage, and allowable current.
 Static electricity can damage the electronic circuits.
 Handle the main unit and removed electronic parts carefully during repair.
-Be sure to wear a grounding strap when handling a circuit board. • Store spare screws and other parts of this carefully.
-Using the System with screw removed, may cause accidents. • If a failure occurs on this, turn OFF the power and contact your nearest service representative. • Do not use any flammable or explosive gases near the. • Do not move the device with the power and other cables connected.
-Doing so made cause the power and other cables to get caught, causing the System to drop or fawhich may result in injury. • When installing this in a different location, contact us or our designated dealer.
+Be sure to wear a grounding strap when handling a circuit board.
+Store spare screws and other parts of this carefully.
+Using the System with screws removed, may cause accidents.
+If a failure occurs on this, turn OFF the power and contact your nearest service representative.
+Do not use any flammable or explosive gases near the.
+Do not move the device with the power and other cables connected.
+Doing so may cause the power and other cables to get caught, causing the System to drop or fall which may result in injury.
+When installing this in a different location, contact us or our designated dealer. • CAUTION! ------------------------------------ All mains supply cables are allowed to be changed only by engineers trained by supplier.